Trampoline-CX/action-turbo-changed/README.md

 A Github Action making it easy to check if a local workspace changed using [Turborepo](https://turbo.build/).

+**:warning: Version 1 of this action will work only with Turborepo v1.
+Version 2 of this action will work with Turborepo version 1 and 2 (and should be updated to support versions above as well).**

 ## Prerequisites

 Since this Github Action relies on Turborepo, you'll need to have Turborepo set up in your repository before using this.
 Also, this action relies on the fact that you have a `build` pipeline configured as it makes use of `turbo run build --dry-run` behind the scenes.